jianminchen/Object-oriented-Design/Small Example From Google talk/readme.md

 Sept.
 7, 2018

-Add a new folder with those three examples, one is conditional version, naive one, break Single responsiblity principle; second one is to separate OpNode and ValueNode; third one is to apply polymorphic solution, for each operator, there is one class for the oeprator.
+Add a new folder with those three examples, one is conditional version, naive one, break Single responsiblity principle; second one is to separate OpNode and ValueNode; third one is to apply polymorphic solution, for each operator, there is one class for the operator.